0day-ci/linux/Documentation/networking/bonding.rst

 		consider the slave up only when all of the arp_ip_targets are reachable

+missed_max

+        Maximum number of arp_interval for missed ARP replies.
+        If this number is exceeded, link is reported as down.

+        Note a small value means a strict time. e.g. missed_max is 1 means the correct arp reply must be recived during the interval.

+        default 3

 downdelay

 	Specifies the time, in milliseconds, to wait before disabling